 Once identified, you should create a list with all of them, so you can later submit them to Google Disavow Tools.

-You can add tags to your backlinks by using the settings button from the right or each row.
+You can add tags to your backlinks by selecting them and using the “Add Tags” button from the top menu.

 On the window that pops, you will have to add a tag for the link that you plan to disavow.
 You can choose any tag, but to easily identify them, use “SPAM”.

 Repeat the process for all the backlinks that you want to disavow.
 Once completed the analyses, you can view all the links by filtering your backlinks by tags.
 From the filters menu, click on “Tags” and select the one you have used for these backlinks.